 Even when filtering by the relatively sober #rstats hashtag, I find twitter to be the stream of consciousness of an undisciplined collective mind: disjoint and ephemeral.
 Nevertheless, on any given day some useful R resources float by, and it is frequently the case that interesting items disappear downstream before I can record them.
 Here are a few I did manage to fish out recently.

-@AedinCulhane announced that Bioconductor is seeking new members for its advisory board.
+On May 12, @AedinCulhane announced that Bioconductor is seeking new members for its advisory board.
 Read about the positions, the process and make your nominations here.

 @epiRhandbook celebrated the one year anniversary of the Epi R Handbook.